 The Queen has also owned numerous mixed-breed dogs.
 While officially, the palace has kept quiet on matters involving the dogs, The Washington Post reported that the Queen was hit particularly hard by Willow’s death in 2018.
 After all, she was the last real tie to the dog that started it all, Susan.

 However, the Queen has revived her love of the animal.
-According to an excerpt from The Other Side of the Coin, The Queen, the Dresser and the Wardrobe, written by Her Majesty’s dresser Angela Kelly, Queen Elizabeth was given two puppies in February 2021: a mixed-breed dog named Fergus and a Pembroke Welsh Corgi named Muick.
-Three months later, Fergus died, but Prince Andrew and his family gifted her a new Pembroke Welesh Corgi puppy, Sandy.
-She also still has an older mixed-breed dog named Candy.
+According to an excerpt from The Other Side of the Coin, The Queen, the Dresser and the Wardrobe, written by Her Majesty’s dresser Angela Kelly, Queen Elizabeth received two puppies in February 2021: a mixed-breed dog named Fergus and a Pembroke Welsh Corgi named Muick.
+Three months later, Fergus died, but Prince Andrew and his family gifted her a new Pembroke Welsh Corgi puppy, Sandy; they gave her another Pembroke pup named Muick.

-Elizabeth II died at 96 years old on September 8, 2022, making her the longest-lived British monarch thus far, and in addition, she was also one of the most prolific and dedicated Pembroke Welsh Corgi breeders and ambassadors that the world has ever seen.
+Elizabeth II died at 96 years old on September 8, 2022, making her the longest-lived British monarch thus far.
+At the time of the Queen’s death, she still owned Muick and Sandy, among other dogs.
+Muick and Sandy went to live with the Duke of York and his former wife, Sarah Ferguson; the former Duchess of York selected the dogs and the Duke gifted them to the late monarch.
+This continues the legacy of one of the most prolific and dedicated Pembroke Welsh Corgi breeders and ambassadors that the world has ever seen.